UBC-MDS/introduction-machine-learning/chapters/en/module4.md

 **Question 2**

 **True or False**
-_𝑘-NN with Regression can only be done in a 1-dimensional space._
+_𝑘-NN Regression can only be done in a 1-dimensional space._

 <choice id="2" >